Shinn Asuka: In Mobile Suit Gundam SEED Freedom

 Shinn returns in the sequel film as a member of peacekeeping group COMPASS serving under Kira, fulfilling his promise from the end of Destiny to join him.
 He serves COMPASS alongside some of his old crewmates from the Minerva, namely his lover, Lunamaria, and his old superior, Arthur.
 Surprisingly, Shinn pilots an upgrade of his former mentor Athrun's old machine, the STTS-808 Immortal Justice Gundam, something he humorously bemuses about in the film.
 After the Immortal Justice is destroyed, Shinn, along with Kira and Lunamaria, are gifted by Cagali upgraded rebuilds of their old machines, with Shinn receiving the ZGMF/A-42S2 Destiny Gundam Spec II, which he uses in the film's climactic final battle.
-Notably, it has a new color scheme and beam rifle (in honor of his fallen comrade Rey and his ZGMF-X666S Legend Gundam), a Hyper Deuterion Beam that can charge other mobile suits, and a significantly improved Mirage Colloid system from its predecessor that can create self-directing "mirage clones".
+Notably, it has a new color scheme (in honor of his fallen comrade Rey and his ZGMF-X666S Legend Gundam), a Hyper Deuterion Beam that can charge other mobile suits, and a significantly improved Mirage Colloid system from its predecessor that can create self-directing "mirage clones".